McFredward/twd_bhaptics/README.md

 This mod is more like what is often called a "Trainer", so it reads certain memory addresses of the game.
 This leads to the following issues:

 * Unintended haptics while loading a level: values of the memory addresses are going crazy while loading.
+* Shots in the boat at the cinematic scene if you start a new game are not recognized.
 * If the player holds two guns in each of the hands, fast shots behind one another of the gun grabbed first are not recognised.
 * The mod can't detect if the game was closed, you have to abort the script manually using STRG+C (or just close the window).